realA10001986/Dash-Gauges/README.md

 After saving the WiFi network settings, the device reboots and tries to connect to your configured WiFi network.
 If that fails, it will again start in access point mode.

-After completing this step, your Dash Gauges are basically ready for use; you can also continue configuring them to your personal preferences through the Config Portal.
+After completing this step, your Dash Gauges are ready to be configured through the "Config Portal".

 ## The Config Portal